chillerlan/php-qrcode/docs/Usage/Configuration-settings.md

 ## readerUseImagickIfAvailable

-Use Imagick (if available) when reading QR Codes
+Use Imagick when reading QR Codes.

+Enables Imagick for the QR Code reader if the extension is available.

 ## readerGrayscale

-Grayscale the image before reading
+Grayscale the image before reading.

 ## readerInvertColors

-Invert the colors of the image
+Invert the colors of the image.

 ## readerIncreaseContrast

-Increase the contrast before reading
+Increase the contrast before reading.

-note that applying contrast works different in GD and Imagick, so mileage may vary
+Note that applying contrast works different in GD and Imagick, so mileage may vary.